 You can apply in the Housing Portal when our applications are open.

-Freshmen admitted to the Honors Program are housed together in Louis L. Redding Hall, located in the East Campus first-year neighborhood.
+Freshmen admitted to the Honors College are housed together in Louis L. Redding Hall, named for the first African American lawyer admitted to the Delaware Bar.

 Zachary Jackson, Academic Advisor

 The Nursing Nook is a living and learning community for first-year Nursing students.
 The LLC seeks to provide a space for new students to acclimate to campus-life and the exciting and challenging Nursing curriculum.
 Students will find support for their studies, socialize with their classmates, and begin to network with Nursing faculty and staff.

 Students will be engaged in programming that includes movie nights, academic talks, study breaks, crafting events, and research presentations, which will encourage connection with colleagues and expose students to the academic and professional world of Nursing from the start of their student career.
 First-year students will also be supported by two upper-level Nursing students, who will organize study sessions, provide information about the program, and advocate for new students.

 All Nursing Majors (who are not in the Honors Program) will be assigned to live in the Nursing LLC.
 Due to this requirement, only roommate requests from within the Nursing LLC Community will be considered, but cannot be guaranteed.

 Freshmen admitted to the Delaware Innovation Fellows program live and learn together in the World Changers LLC, a diverse community of students from a wide variety of majors who are passionate, creative, innovative and entrepreneurial.
 Students will be immersed in a dynamic environment, make valuable connections and strive to create novel solutions to societal, environmental and customer problems.
 Students will change the world by putting their ideas for new programs, policies, products, services, organizations and businesses into action.